 Done!
 We have just created our first related table in Five’s integrated MySQL database.

-For example, let’s say we have two tables: Gym and Member.
+When you select a table in the Relationships section, Five creates a one-to-many relationship.
+For example, let’s assume we have two tables: Gym and Member.
 We know that one gym can have many members, so we want a one-to-many relationship between the Gym and the Member table.

-To do so, we first create our Gym table, as we did in part 1 of database design, i.e. without any relationships.
-Next, we create the Member table.
+To do so, we first create our Gym table, as we did in part 1 of database design, i.e. we create the table without any relationships.
+Second, we create the Member table as described above.
 For the Member table, we select the Gym table as a related table.

 To view your database tables and relationships, follow these steps: